innovationOUtside/fstring-magic/README.md

 ![image](images/fstring_magic.png)

 This might be useful where a notebook or markdown file is being used to author a Jupyter Book generated HTML site and inline code outputs are required in text without having to use [`glue`](https://jupyterbook.org/content/executable/output-insert.html).
 The code cell input should also be removed using a `remove-input` tag so that only the output formatted markdown is displayed.

+See also: [`nbextensions/python-markdown`](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/python-markdown/readme.html) — _"displaying output produced by the current kernel in markdown cells"_.